Andalusia Must-see Attractions

 Cádiz

 The old port city of Cádiz has a rich and long history.
 Due to its location on a peninsula, it used to play an essential role in the 18th century in trade with the New World, which you can see in its atmospheric historic city center with its baroque cathedral, fortifications, narrow streets, relaxing squares, and a sea passage.
 The city is nicknamed ‘Little Havana’ because of its historical connection and resemblance to the Cuban city.
-It is a destination not to be missed in the Andalucia.
+It is a destination that is not to be missed in Andalucia.

 Sherry Wine